mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - SoftBank will bring Bear’s serving robots to Japan, amid restaurant labor shortages
+  - One week until we discover the future of transportation at TC Sessions: Mobility
      <hr/>

-      - *SoftBank has been quite bullish on Bear Robotics this year, beginning with leadership in a $32 million Series A back in January.
-It’s easy to see why the investment firm believes that this is the breakthrough moment for the Bay Area-based startup, as the COVI…*
+      - *Were you Born to be Wild?
+Then get your electric motor running, head out on the virtual highway to look for adventure, because we’re just one week away from TC Sessions: Mobility 2020.
+Join thousands of global attendees October 6-7 for two programming-packed …*

-  - Watch SpaceX launch 60 more Starlink satellites for its broadband internet service
+  - Mental health startup eQuoo will be distributed by Unilever in new global youth campaign
       <hr/>

-      - *SpaceX is launching 60 additional satellites to join the over 500 already on orbit as part of its Starlink global broadband internet constellation.
-The launch is set to take off at 10:22 AM EDT (7:22 AM PDT) and will fly from Kennedy Space Center in Florida. …*
+      - *Last December (yes, in the before-times) UK-based mental health startup eQuoo had a round of announcements, becoming the NHS approved mental health game, as well as signing Barmer, the largest insurance company in Germany, as a client.
+It’s now been selected …*

-  - Calling VCs in Rome and Milan: Be featured in The Great TechCrunch Survey of European VC
+  - Healthcare giant UHS hit by ransomware attack, sources say
       <hr/>

-      - *TechCrunch is embarking on a major new project to survey the venture capital investors of Europe, and their cities.
-Our <a href=”https://forms.gle/k4Ji2Ch7zdrn7o2p6”>survey of VCs in Rome and Milan will capture how the cities are faring, and what changes are …*
+      - *Sources say the Ryuk ransomware is to blame.*

-  - Equity Monday: Palantir might have a very eventful hump day
+  - Adobe beefs up developer tools to make it easer to build apps on Experience Cloud
       <hr/>

-      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
-This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*
+      - *Adobe has had a developer program for years called Adobe.io, but today at the Adobe Developers Live virtual conference, the company announced some new tools with a fresh emphasis on helping developers build custom apps on the Adobe Experience Cloud.
+Jason Woo…*

-  - Tech giants are ignoring questions over the legality of their EU-US data transfers
+  - SoftBank will bring Bear’s serving robots to Japan, amid restaurant labor shortages
       <hr/>

-       - *A survey of responses from more than 30 companies to questions about how they’re approaching EU-US data transfers in the wake of a landmark ruling (aka Schrems II) by Europe’s top court in July, which struck down the flagship Privacy Shield over US surveillan…*
+       - *SoftBank has been quite bullish on Bear Robotics this year, beginning with leadership in a $32 million Series A back in January.
+It’s easy to see why the investment firm believes that this is the breakthrough moment for the Bay Area-based startup, as the COVI…*